 Clarifying responsibilities and improving collaboration

 Testing responsibilities should never be vaguely defined.
 QAlity Plus lets you assign specific users to individual test executions directly in Jira, so everyone knows who is responsible for what.
 And when a bug is found during testing, it can be reported instantly from the execution screen.
 The bug is automatically linked to the specific test step that failed – giving developers the full context without needing to ask for extra details.
-Plus, product owners can check the latest execution status without needing to chase updates manually.
-So, it’s not only transparent who’s doing what but also what’s been happening.

 Improving visibility into testing progress